-DLATFORM SCALES.
 Of every description, suitable for Railroads, &c., for weighing hay, coal, ore and merchandise generally.
-Purchasers run no risk, every scale is guaranteed correct, and if, after trial, not found satisfatory, can be returned without charge.
+Purchasers run no risk, every scale is gnaranteed correct, and if, after trial, not found satisfatory, can be returned without charge.

-Description of the old stand, established for more than thirty-five years.
+\\ED\\ Factory at the old stand, established for more than thirty for very state of the standard of the stan y-five years.